anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 #### 6.3.7.1 Creating Logs
 * All resources to which access is controlled, including but not limited to applications and operating systems must have the capability of generating security audit logs.
 * Logs must be generated for any component (ex.
-Nova in Openstack) that form the NFVi.
+Nova in Openstack) that form the NFVI.
 * All security logging mechanisms must be active from system initialization.
     *  These mechanisms include any automatic routines necessary to maintain the activity records and cleanup programs to ensure the integrity of the security audit/logging systems.